chjackson/a2bcovid/README.md

 a2bcovid
 ===

-The development repository for the [a2bcovid](http://cran.r-project.org/package=fic) R package for
+The development repository for the `a2bcovid` R package.

 ## Installation (development version)